Iwan-Teague/Rusty-Jack/docs/archive/AUTOPILOT_REMOVAL.md

 # Autopilot Feature Removal

+> Note: Archived doc.
+Current builds no longer use external tcpdump, ettercap, ncat, arp-scan, or arpspoof/dsniff; references below are historical.

 ## Summary
 Removed the deprecated autopilot feature from Rustyjack.
-This was an older automated attack orchestration system that relied on third-party tools (nmap, arpspoof, tcpdump, Responder, ettercap, php) which we no longer need given our in-house Rust implementations.
+This was an older automated attack orchestration system that relied on third-party tools (nmap, arpspoof, tcpdump, ettercap, php) which we no longer need given our in-house Rust implementations.

 ## Files Removed
 - `rustyjack-core/src/autopilot.rs` - Complete autopilot engine implementation